parsiya/eslinter/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**If the feature is already mentioned in the FAQ. (e.g., "Creating Burp issues from ESLint results."), it will be closed without comment.**
+**If the feature is already mentioned in the FAQ. (e.g., "Creating Burp issues from ESLint results."), why is it important?**
+Please tell me why you need this feature and why it's important.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]